8331 Utica Ave.

 3. Affirm and practice the IIMC Code of Ethics

-4. Submit the Application for Admission (enrollment form) along with the $50 non-refundable enrollment fee**
+4. Submit the Application for Admission along with the $50 non-refundable enrollment fee** Please consider this form your "Enrollment Form" into the CMC program.

-5. Complete and submit an Application for CMC Designation (point request form) accompanied by required supporting documentation.
+5. Complete and submit an Application for CMC Designation accompanied by required supporting documentation.
+Please consider this your "Point Request Form."
+For more information on what this form is and why it is needed click here.

 6. Attain 60 points in the Education category